 Often, teenagers attend therapy because they want someone to listen and to hear what they have to say.
 They may need some help to learn how to explain themselves clearly and effectively (either at home or in school) without resorting to anger or violence ie. learn more effective ways of communicating.
-Some teens wish to become more confident in social situations or to deal with worry.
+Some teens wish to become more confident in social situations or to deal with worry or anxieties.

 Therapy is useful at times of crisis or to help nurture an individual to full recovery following trauma.
 Adults attend therapy for a variety of reasons from abortion, addiction, accident, adultery, the list is endless because no two people will react in the same way to the same event.